squiggle-lang/squiggle-lang.org/why/index.md

 ClojureScript is a very powerful and expressive language with a great community, but it has some rough points compared to Squiggle.

 Including libraries written in JS with your ClojureScript bundle is a bit awkward.
-ClojureScript using Google Closure compiler wi.th advanced optimizations on, meaning you have to [actively fight against name mangling][3] to use JS with your program.
+ClojureScript using Google Closure compiler with advanced optimizations on, meaning you have to [actively fight against name mangling][3] to use JS with your program.

 ClojureScript uses `nil` (their version of `null`) pervasively to represent values that cannot exist and other errors.
 The idea is that [nil punning][9] will let `nil` flow through the system with the desired behavior.
 Squiggle embraces [fail fast][4] design and throws as many errors as possible, right at the site of the problem, for increased debuggability of code.